-Detailed below is the information you need to know about preparing to come back, monitoring and testing, face covering and social distancing requirements, arrangements for academic life, plans for residential housing, and more.
+Detailed below is the information you need to know about preparing to come back, monitoring and testing, face covering requirements, arrangements for academic life, plans for residential housing, and more.
 It’s up to each of us and we know you’ll do your part to ensure the safety of our Pace Community.

 - Key Dates for Students

 - Vaccine Information for Students

 - Important Information

 - August 1: Pace faculty, staff, and students must upload proof of vaccination to the Confidential Patient Portal by this date

 - August 30: Elisabeth Haub School of Law fall semester begins

 To facilitate this accelerated schedule classes will be held on some previously scheduled holidays.
 Accommodations will be made for individual religious observances.
 See the updated academic calendar.

 To ensure that we’ll be able to reopen our campuses as planned, we will require all students, faculty, and staff coming to campus to be vaccinated against COVID-19 beginning with the Fall 2021 semester.
 This includes both residential and commuter students who come to campus, except for those who are unable to be vaccinated for medical or religious reasons.
 Fully online students will not be subject to this requirement.
 Find a vaccination center near you.

 - August 1: Pace faculty, staff, and students must upload proof of vaccination to the Confidential Patient Portal by this date.
 To request an extension to comply with vaccine requirements, please submit a completed Extension Request Form (PDF).
 For members of the Elisabeth Haub School of Law, please submit the Law School Extension Request Form (PDF).